ashuutosh08/pseudo-code-college/README.md

 ## Step 3 — To switch questions

-Go to the `main()` method at the bottom of `AllQuestions.java` and uncomment the method you want to run:
+Go to the `main()` method at the bottom of `PseudoCodeJava.java` and uncomment the method you want to run:

 ```java
 // ============================================================